 The term “brand” in the wider culture can more or less be thought of as self-representation.
-That’s true for businesses too but the concept of branding in business refers to something slightly more complicated, and the fate of much more than one person hinges on the quality of the branding.
-We recognize the importance of branding and know that if our brand is recognizable and represents us accurately, this will lead to sales, which may translate to further recognition, which will lead to even more sales.
+That’s true for businesses too but the concept of brand identity in business refers to something slightly more complicated, and the fate of much more than one person hinges on the quality of the branding.
+We recognize the importance of brand identity and know that if our brand is recognizable and represents us accurately, this will lead to sales, which may translate to further recognition, which will lead to even more sales.
 But achieving this is harder than it sounds.

 That’s because fundamentally, a “brand” is not really a concrete thing, or even a collection of things.
 A brand is not a logo.
 Or a mascot.
 Or a spokesperson.
 A brand is not a website.

 It sounds sort of scandalous when you say it outright, but a brand is a feeling.

 It is the feeling that our customers or potential customers have about the sum of their interactions with our business.
 It’s the emotional real estate we occupy in their minds.

 So when we talk about “building a brand” we’re not talking about making sure our pens have the same logo as our business card, though that could be part of it.
 What we’re talking about is controlling the complicated interplay between our customers’ desires and how we meet them, as well as how we anticipate and echo their values.
 That’s an in-depth process and it takes time, but it’s not magic.
 Below, we’ve tried to break out some insights that help give us a bird’s-eye-view of what branding is and what we should be considering when we’re trying to build one.